luetkemj/jsrlt/tutorial/part7.md

 }
 ```

-There is a lot of room here for customizing the messages to make this your own.
-But this should give you a head start towards a usable UI that gives the player needed insight into the mechanics of your game in a relatively pleasing manor.
+Our game is looking better and should make a lot more sense to a first time user.
+If you want anyone else to play your game (and it's ok if you don't!) these sorts of UI enhancements are critical.

+In part 8 we will need to expand on the UI a bit as we and items and inventory!